-People trying to shift kilos don’t need to cut out bread completely, but it is important to understand that some breads are more appropriate for weight loss than others.
-Whole grain breads for instance can actually HELP with weight loss.
+People trying to shift kilos don’t need to cut out bread completely, but it is important to understand that some bread is more appropriate for weight loss than others.
+Whole-grain bread, for instance, can actually HELP with weight loss.

-Not all breads score equally on the GI scale either, so as well as looking at the calorie content of the bread, the GI (and in turn the effect breads can have on blood sugar) should be examined as well.
+Not all pieces of bread score equally on the GI scale either, so as well as looking at the calorie content of the bread, the GI (and, in turn, the effect bread can have on blood sugar) should be examined as well.

 Ezekiel bread is made from organic, sprouted whole grains containing several different types of grains and legumes.

-You can find Ezekiel breads at some supermarkets and most health food stores.
+You can find Ezekiel bread at some supermarkets and most health food stores.

 2. 100% whole wheat breads

-Also known as wholemeal, unlike white bread, it’s made from a more unrefined flour, is higher in fibre and has more vitamins and minerals.
+Also known as wholemeal, unlike white bread, it’s made from more unrefined wheat flour, is higher in fibre and has more vitamins and minerals.